akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 25. Applied Visual Design
+# 25. Center an Element Horizontally Using the margin Property

 ## Description
 <section id='description'>